My Team, My Companions and I

 Raph’æl Ward

-Raph’æl is a high elf cleric of Ilmater.
-Loyal, guarded, and too lovely for this cruel world.
-There’s a sadness behind his smiles, and sometimes I think I catch glimpses of something hollow in his gaze, something he’s either not ready to say… or that has been plucked from him entirely.
+He’s bumbling in his gestures.
+Nerves are often high, even in relative peace.
 He’s kind.
 Not gently kind, but urgently so, like someone trying to make up for lost time.
 He touches my shoulder when he thinks I’m hurting, makes the effort to understand my plight and… gods above, I’m still unsure if I deserve the honor of his care and friendship.
 But he clearly carries the weight of past mistakes—ones he may never forgive himself for.
-I want to believe there’s still a path forward for him, and I swear I’ll walk beside him until he sees it.
-It’s… the absolute least I could do.
+I choose to believe there’s still a path forward for him, and I swear I’ll walk beside him until he sees it.
+It’s the absolute least I could do.
+He has my respect, my loyalty… and my heart.

 Ragar Shayerook